nsrau/azure-docs.it-it/articles/vpn-gateway/vpn-gateway-certificates-point-to-site.md

 <properties
-   pageTitle="Creare certificati autofirmati per le connessioni cross-premise di una rete virtuale Point-to-Site utilizzando makecert | Microsoft Azure" description="Questo articolo contiene i passaggi per usare makecert e creare certificati autofirmati in Windows 10." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Create self-signed certificates for Point-to-Site virtual network cross-premises connections by using makecert | Microsoft Azure" description="This article contains steps to use makecert to create self-signed certificates on Windows 10." services="vpn-gateway" documentationCenter="na" authors="cherylmc"